tandesen/my_first_github/python/otherAlgorithms/README.md

 ![小精灵吞掉了图片！](association_rule.PNG)

-When it comes to the association rule, the first thing shows up in one's mind may be calculating the
+When it comes to the association rule with two items A and B, the first thing shows up in one's mind might be calculating the times

 * [Multiple Selections](#multiple-selections)
     * Introduction